DO YOU NEED HELP WITH A MILITARY DIVORCE?

 A military divorce presents many of the same issues as a civilian divorce.
-In several significant ways however, a divorce involving a member of the armed forces is very different from one which involves two civilians.
+In several significant ways however, a divorce involving a member of the armed forces is very different from the one which involves two civilians.

 At the firm of Karen Ann Ulmer, P.C., we understand the unique legal issues which affect military divorces.
 Whether you are an active or retired member of the armed forces or the spouse of one, we will act assertively to protect your rights and achieve your goals.